Annual Funding Allocations

 Increasing Life Expectancy for People With Melanoma

-In 2000, when Dr. Jedd Wolchok started at MSK, the average life expectancy for people with metastatic melanoma was seven months.
+In 2000, the average life expectancy for people with metastatic melanoma was seven months.
 Now, thanks to research and clinical trials supported by Cycle for Survival, median life expectancy has increased to over five years — and counting.

 Pioneering Cancer Drugs